-SECTION 1 Things to know about getting your medical care as a member of our plan
+SECTION 1 Things to know about getting your medical care as a member of our plan ection 1.1 What are network providers and covered services? ---

 This chapter explains what you need to know about using the plan to get your medical care covered.
 It gives definitions of terms and explains the rules you will need to follow to get the medical treatments, services, equipment, prescription drugs, and other medical care that are covered by the plan.